-As a faculty member, you are the primary level of support for students.
-The Center for Writing and Academic Achievement (CWAA) strives to support you and your course goals by overseeing the Teaching Assistant program and by providing a variety of peer tutoring services such as Math Lab, Atrium Tutoring, and drop-in tutoring hours in the Center (MacPhaidin 314) for writing and a variety of subjects.
+The Center for Writing and Academic Achievement (CWAA) strives to support you and your course goals by providing a variety of peer tutoring services such as Math Lab, Atrium Tutoring, and drop-in and appointment-based tutoring hours in the Center (MacPhaidin 314) for writing and a variety of subjects.

-Our TAs and tutors are undergraduates seeking to gain more in-depth knowledge in their respective subject while acquiring valuable experience providing peer assistance.
-The TAs and tutors are hired and trained through the CWAA, and TAs receive additional guidance from their faculty member(s) throughout the semester.
+Our tutors are undergraduates seeking to gain more in-depth knowledge in their respective subject while acquiring valuable experience providing peer assistance.
+The peer tutors must be recommended by a faculty member, but are hired and trained through the CWAA.

 The primary role of an undergraduate Teaching Assistant (TA) is to provide academic support that benefits students enrolled in the course.
 TAs work within a variety of courses across academic disciplines.
 All students are required to follow the College's Community Standards.

 There are a limited number of hours available for students to meet with a professional writing consultant.
 If a student is struggling with writing and would benefit from working with a professional, please submit this Faculty Referral form.
 If you have any questions or would like to discuss concerns, please contact the Director, Devon Sprague at email@example.com

 Students are encouraged to visit CWAA drop-in tutoring hours for specific subjects (like math, chemistry and biology) or book individual appointments with peer tutors.
 Please see our drop-in schedule for more information about subjects, hours, and locations.
 If you feel your student would benefit more from one-on-one tutoring, please contact the CWAA at firstname.lastname@example.org.